 The District offers opportunities for students to participate in physical activity either before and/or after the school day (or both) through a variety of methods.
-The District will encourage students to be physically active before and after school by: [District should choose appropriate and reasonable options such as physical activity clubs, physical activity in aftercare, intramurals or interscholastic sports, and insert approaches here.]
+The District will encourage students to be physically active before and after school by: physical activity clubs, intramurals or interscholastic sports.